 Question: How can I optimize my nuclei prep for Single Cell ATAC sequencing?

-The protocol has been validated on PBMCs and cells lines.
-With further optimization, the Demonstrated Protocol may be applicable to most cell types.
+The Demonstrated Protocols have been validated on a variety of cells and tissues.
+With further optimization, these Demonstrated Protocols may be applicable to additional sample types.
 Below are steps that may need to be optimized:

 - Lysis time: Optimal lysis times to obtain high-quality nuclei can be determined by performing a lysis time course.
 Testing different lysis times on your sample until obtaining <5% live cells will help determine the optimal lysis time.
 For robust sample types, a broader timeline (0, 5, 10 minutes) is a good starting point.
 For delicate sample types, finer timepoints may be more appropriate (0, 2, 3, 4, 5 minutes).
 Avoid overlysing the cells, which will compromise nuclear membrane integrity.
 Refer to the article "How can I assess the quality of my nuclei for Single Cell ATAC Sequencing?" for guidance on counting and visualization.